volantxs/Librepo-react-app/librepo/README.md

 6. Readers' collection is displayed in a table below the form

 ### About Dev
-I am relatively very very nascent to this space.
-I have people who review this could be patient with this Dev.
+I am quiet nascent to this space.
+I hope people who review this could be patient with this Dev.

 ### Feebacks are super duper welcome!